-Goal III.

-A. To provide the opportunity for all citizens to participate in the planning process.

-Policies III.

-- 1. That all land use planning meetings shall be open to the public. - 2.
-That all land use planning meetings shall be advertised in the general circulation newspapers. - 3.
-That any residents of the community shall be allowed to participate as a member of the planning committee.
+- Goal III.
+A. To provide the opportunity for all citizens to participate in the planning process. - Policies III.
+1. That all land use meetings shall be open to the public. - 2.
+That all Land Use Planning meetings shall be advertised in the general circulation newspapers and posted locally. - 3.
+That any resident of the community shall be allowed to participate as a member of the Planning Committee.